HL7/davinci-dtr/input/pagecontent/formal_specification.md

 ---------------------
 ### CQL
-Clinical Quality Language (CQL) is used to query the Electronic Health Record (EHR) FHIR server to prepopulate the DTR Questionnaire.
+Clinical Quality Language (CQL) is used to query the Electronic Health Record (EHR) FHIR server to pre-populate the DTR Questionnaire.

 As part of the SDC Questionnaires that define the information payers require to be captured, CQL is used to support automatic population of answers from existing EHR data and, occasionally, to enforce complex logic around what questions should be displayed.
 For example, whether answers are required, what answers should be enabled, etc.  This CQL may query for patient observations, conditions, or other discrete information within the EHR to use as part of the population process or logic.
 The SDC specification provides guidance about how CQL expressions can be used for different purposes, as well as how information gathered by CQL in one portion of the Questionnaire can be made available in other portions of the Questionnaire.
 See [Using expressions].